GoncharukOrg/react-input/packages/mask/README.md

 Please note that in this way you can register multiple elements to which the mask will be applied.

-To use the utilities described in the «[Utils](https://github.com/GoncharukOrg/react-input/tree/main/packages/mask#utils)» section, access them via the `ReactInput.Mask` class, for example `ReactInput.Mask.format(...`.

 > Although you can use a class to mask input, using a hook or component in the React environment is preferable due to the optimizations applied, where you do not have to think about when to call `register` and `unregister` for input masking to work.

 ## Initializing the value